noccu/umamusu-translate/README.md

 More info (read first!) and troubleshooting for each part below.

 ## UI (menus, buttons, ...)
-TLG itself can be updated by running the install script again from UmaTL's parent folder and choosing update mode, or by simply overwriting its `.dll` file with the new one manually.
+TLG itself can be updated by running the install script again from UmaTL's parent folder and choosing update mode, or by simply overwriting its 2 `.dll` files with the new one manually.

 ### Troubleshooting
 - If you get **errors** when starting the game: